Prag8855/aab/content/glossary/Student visa.md

     guides/permanent-residence.md
 ---

-The German student visa allows you to study in Germany.
-With a student visa, you can also work during your studies.[^1] The student visa is a type of [residence permit](/glossary/Aufenthaltstitel).
+The German student visa (*Studentenvisum*) is a [residence permit](/glossary/Aufenthaltstitel) to study in Germany.

+With a work visa, you can...

+- Live and work anywhere in Germany
+- Study in Germany
+- Work during your studies[^1]
+- Visit other [Schengen countries](/glossary/Schengen%20area) without a visa

 You must apply for a student visa at the *[[Ausländerbehörde]]*, or at the German embassy or consulate in your home country.